compgenom/compgenom.github.io/_projects/1_project.md

 layout: page
 title: A new role of introns?
 description: upstream open reading frame, translational control
-img: assets/img/12.jpg
+img: assets/img/gky282fig6.jpeg
 importance: 1
 category: work
 related_publications: true
 ---

-We are investigating a new mechanism that regulates gene expression through upstream open reading frames {% cite lim2018exon %}.
-We estimate that ~30% of messenger RNAs are regulated by this new mechanism.
+We are investigating a new mechanism that regulates gene expression through upstream open reading frames and introns in the 5'UTRs {% cite lim2018exon %}.
+We estimate that ~30% of mRNAs are regulated by this new mechanism.
 We are developing computational and experimental methods (e.g., quantitative proteomics) to study this new mechanism.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/gky282fig6.jpeg" title="Class I" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    This image can also have a caption.
-It's like magic.
+    Distinct triplet periodicity of ribosome profiles on mRNAs with upstream open reading frames and 5'UTR introns.
 </div>